raul-fernandez-ortega/pyDRC/tools/Readme.md

 where:
 - impulses_dir is a directory where all impulse response measurements are saved, each one is a wav format file.
 Every impulse should have the same sample rate.
 - PCA_dir is a directory where all the components resulting of the PCA analysis are saved after calculation.
 Principal component is PCA_1.wav.
 - analysis_dir is a directory where all the final analysis plots are saved.
 For analysis purpose.

-PCA_1.wav is teh impulse response we can input to pyDRC for final DRC filter calculation.
+PCA_1.wav is the impulse response we can input to pyDRC for final DRC filter calculation.

 ## 4. Software needed